 - 1. This interpretation statement explains the consequences of registering for GST for a unit title body corporate (UTBC) and the GST treatment of transactions with its members and third parties. - 2.
 Under both the Unit Titles Act 2010 (UTA 2010) and the GST Act, a UTBC is a separate legal person to its members.
 The GST Act includes specific rules that apply to UTBCs.
 From a GST perspective, a UTBC is treated as making supplies to its members for consideration (in the form of levies).
 It also transacts with third parties receiving supplies and providing consideration.
 A UTBC can generally choose whether to register for GST. - 3.
 While a UTBC will have a taxable activity, it will generally not become liable to register for GST.
 This is because the value of supplies it makes to its members is not counted towards the \$60,000 GST registration threshold.
 However, a UTBC can voluntarily register for GST.
 If it chooses to register, it must make a one-off output tax adjustment when it registers based on the money and investments it holds.
 A GST-registered UTBC needs to account for output tax on supplies to its members but can generally claim input tax deductions on transactions with third parties. - 4.
-For UTBCs that are registered for GST, this interpretation statement sets outs the GST treatment of: - goods and services a UTBC acquires before registration; - services that a member supplies to a UTBC; - a UTBC's supply of manager's accommodation; - a UTBC's payments of ground rent and levies it charges to members for ground rent; and - one-off payments a UTBC receives, such as insurance payments, settlement payments, court awards and payments from the Ministry of Business, Innovation and Employment (MBIE) under the Leaky Homes Financial Assistance Package (FAP). - 5.
-For these transactions, the Commissioner considers the GST treatment is as follows: - A UTBC's supply of manager's accommodation will generally involve two transactions.
-First, a member supplies an apartment to the UTBC.
-Second, the UTBC supplies the apartment to the manager.
-The GST treatment of these transactions will primarily depend on whether the manager lives in the apartment
+For UTBCs that are registered for GST, this interpretation statement sets outs the GST treatment of: - goods and services a UTBC acquires before registration; - services that a member supplies to a UTBC; - a UTBC's supply of manager's accommodation; - a UTBC's payments of ground rent and levies it charges to members for ground rent; and - one-off payments a UTBC receives, such as settlement payments, court awards, insurance payments and payments from the Ministry of Business, Innovation and Employment (MBIE) under the Leaky Homes Financial Assistance Package (FAP). - 5.
+For these transactions, the Commissioner considers the GST treatment is as follows: - A UTBC cannot claim input tax deductions on goods and services acquired before registration, but may claim a deduction under s 21F when pre-registration goods are disposed of, or deemed to be disposed of under s 5(3) on deregistration.

-1 The Taxation (Annual Rates for 2015-16, Research and Development, and Remedial Matters) Act 2016 implemented these rules.
+&lt;sup>1 The Taxation (Annual Rates for 2015-16, Research and Development, and Remedial Matters) Act 2016 implemented these rules.